 path, as with public data.

 To access Azure Blob Storage (opens in a new tab), you must provide a valid SAS token.

 integration submodule, the following information needs to be provided:

-Now that you know how to access a service cloud provider, you can check the I/O how-to guides to learn how to interact with data.
+Now that you know how to access a service cloud provider, you can check the Data Import and Export guides to learn how to interact with data.
 Check CSV Import and CSV Export for CSV data.
-If you are interested in JSON, see JSON Import/Export.
+If you are interested in JSON, see the JSON Import and JSON Export guides.